Skip to content

 International Peacekeeping Force contributions

-The CPDF contributes the International Detachment (battalion-equivalent, rotated) to IPF deployments authorised by the International Court.
+The CPDF contributes the International Detachment (battalion, rotated) to IPF deployments authorised by the International Court.
 Recent deployments have included peacekeeping missions in Brassican border zones, observer missions in the Caldorian region, and an MTF anti-piracy contribution in the Aegiran Sea.
+The International Detachment is equipped to higher modernisation standards than the line force and is the Principality's principal mode of expeditionary participation — politically protected by the International Court mandate.

 Reserves and mobilisation